ChiaraVP/Macro-for-quantifying-adherent-cells/README.md

-The macro quantifies adherent cells by measuring the amount of fluorescent pixels.
-This macro is used in the paper "Adhesion of integrin β6 on disseminated colorectal cancer cells to endothelial fibronectin deposits supports liver metastasis" published in [].
+This macro quantifies adherent cells by measuring the amount of fluorescent pixels.
+The macro is used in the paper "ITGB6 expression in colorectal cancer cells promotes liver metastasis through enhanced adhesion to endothelial fibronectin" published in [Journal] by Van Passen Chiara, Krug Julia, Weiß Luisa, Mohamed Abdou Mariam, Krüger Rene, Lyu Yanmin, Zohud Abdalfatah Bisan, Hartmann Arndt, Busenhart Philipp, Scharl Michael, Naschberger Elisabeth and Stürzl Michael.